amtrindade/pact-contract/README.md

-# Chapter 1 - Consumer Test
+# Consumer Test With Pact

 Consumer Driven Contract Testing with pact-js